EVENTS WILL BE LIVE STREAMED ON YOUTUBE.COM/TEENSWITHAPURPOSE AND FACEBOOK.COM/TWPTHEMOVEMENT

 Other Literary Arts Programs

 HEAR THIS!
 CLUBS Join us at one of our school based poetry clubs that fuses Spoken Word Poetry with visual art and music transforming the class room into a poetry studio.
 Here youth learn how to represent themselves, their experiences, and their ideas, powerfully.
 Students apply these tools to magnify the strength of their writing and their speaking.
 Clubs are currently held at Bayside 6th Grade Annex in Virginia Beach, Lakewood Academy for Discovery in Norfolk, Huntington Middle School in Newport News, I.C.
 Norcom High School and Booker T. Washington High School.
 Let us know if you are interested in starting a poetry club at your school or organization.
-Currently held virtually
+Virtual is an option.

 Hampton Roads Youth Poets Weekly Development Workshops